artisologic/rga-learn-coding-workshops/workshop4.md

 ##How?

-* First, the web is inherently responsive.
+* The web is inherently responsive.
 * Because it is inherently fluid.
 * Think percentage based dimensions.
-* Ok, but we need more than that to instigate bigger changes.
+* Ok, but we need more control!

 ***